dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 #### Step 1: Create a new repository

-Create a new repository on GitHub for example you can name it `dns-change-management-demo`.
+Create a new repository on GitHub, and name it something like `dns-change-management-demo`.
 You can also fork this repository if you'd like to use it as a starting point.

 #### Step 2: Prepare the repository

 **Terraform**
-- Create a new file named `main.tf` and copy the following content found in the [main.tf](main.tf) file in this repository.
+- Create a new file named `main.tf`, and copy the following content found in the [main.tf](main.tf) file in this repository.
-- Create a new file named `variables.tf` and copy the following content found in the [variables.tf](variables.tf) file in this repository.
+- Create a new file named `variables.tf`, and copy the following content found in the [variables.tf](variables.tf) file in this repository.
-- Create a new file names `provider.tf` and copy the following content found in the [provider.tf](provider.tf) file in this repository.
+- Create a new file names `provider.tf`, and copy the following content found in the [provider.tf](provider.tf) file in this repository.
-- Create a new file named `.gitignore` and copy the following content found in the [.gitignore](.gitignore) file in this repository.
+- Create a new file named `.gitignore`, and copy the following content found in the [.gitignore](.gitignore) file in this repository.

-NOTE: As Terraform will run on GitHub Actions, you can will likely want to use a backend like Terraform Cloud or AWS to store your state remotely and securely.
+NOTE: Terraform will run on GitHub Actions, so you will likely want to use a backend like Terraform Cloud or AWS to store your state remotely and securely.
 You can find examples of how to configure these backends in Step 3 below.

 **GitHub Actions**
 - Create the following directory structure `.github/workflows/`